Islamic Financial Services Board

-The IFSB was originally established to serve banking sector regulators and central banks.
-However, in 2004–2005, the IFSB mandate was extended to include supervisors and regulators of insurance and securities markets.
+The IFSB was originally established to serve banking sector regulators and central banks, extending its mandate to include supervisors and regulators of insurance and securities markets in 2004 and 2005 respectively.

 History

 The IFSB was founded by "a consortium of central banks" and the Islamic Development Bank in 2002 and began operations on 10 March 2003.
 The country of its location, Malaysia, passed a special law the same year —the Islamic Financial Services Board Act 2002—giving the IFSB the usual "immunities and privileges" international organizations receive.

 The Nine Founding Members that signed the Articles of Agreement on 3 November 2002 are the following: